ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 ![App registeration add secrets](./images/app-reg-add-secret.png)

 Now do the role assignment.
-Open the  machine learning work space from the resource group and set this app registration service as its owner.
+Open the machine learning workspace from the resource group and set this app registration service as its owner.

 ![App registeration service owner](./images/app-reg-ws-permission.png)